romeguarin/churp/README.md

 On your browser, run http://localhost:3000

-# Technologies used
+# Features used:
-React
+- React
-Redux
+- Redux
-Express
+- Express
-Webpack
+- Webpack
-Eslint - extends AirBnb standards
+- Eslint - extends AirBnb standards
-Nodemon
+- Nodemon
-Babel
+- Babel

-## Technologies to add
+## To add
-Mocha
+- Mocha for unit testing
-Mongodb
+- Mongodb and mongoose for DB integration